WHAT IS ACTUALLY IN A MATTRESS?

 - Alternative to memory foam

-A wool filling is incredibly soft as well as supportive, sitting underneath the mattress covering; it will provide a comfy and natural layer to sleep on.
-Natural wool will work well with your body temperature to keep you cool in the summer and warm in the winter.
+A wool filling is incredibly soft as well as supportive, sitting underneath the mattress covering; it will provide a naturally comfortable layer to sleep on.
+Natural wool will work well with your body temperature, keeping you cool in the summer and warm in the winter.

 - Incredibly soft